Western Australian Academy of Performing Arts: Courses

-WAAPA provides courses in many fields of performing arts including acting, music theatre, directing, dance, jazz and contemporary music, classical music, performance making, arts management, production, and design.
+It offers study and research programs in acting, screen performance, arts and cultural management, dance (classical ballet and contemporary dance), music (in various fields of instrumental and voice performance, composition and school teacher education), theatre (including directing and musical theatre), production (including production design, costume design, lighting, props and scenery, sound and stage management) and other fields of performing arts.

+It also offers a vocational program in Aboriginal performance and a Doctor of Philosophy (PhD) research program with an integrated "performance, exhibition, event or an embodiment of some form".
 Broadcasting is now taught in the School of Communications and Arts of ECU.
-Originally an initiative of the state government, the Academy receives funding from both the State and Commonwealth governments.
+Originally an initiative of the state government, the academy receives funding from both the State and Commonwealth governments.

-Performance season

-A further primary purpose of the academy is to stage concerts and performances, laying the path for students' transition to professional life.

-Every year WAAPA stages hundreds of concerts and performances across the genres of jazz, contemporary and classical music, composition and music technology, dance, acting, and musical theatre.
+Public performances

+The performing arts school showcases a large number of performances across all fields annually that are open to the public.
+This events are mostly held at WAAPA's own theatres and facilities in Mount Lawley.
+Performances and events are also held at various external venues such as the Rosemount Hotel, Government House Ballroom, Ellington Jazz Club, Luna Cinema, Subiaco Arts Centre, Studio Underground, Blue Room Theatre and the Albany Entertainment Centre.

 Venues and facilities

 The WAAPA buildings and facilities form part of the Edith Cowan University campus in Mount Lawley, a suburb in Perth, Western Australia.

 The academy currently has eight public performance spaces.
-These include the Geoff Gibbs Theatre (a 270-seat proscenium arch theatre), the Roundhouse Theatre (a 130-seat court style theatre), the 165-seat Music Auditorium, an outdoor amphitheatre, Enright Studio, Dance Studios, and Jazz Studio.
+These include the 297-seat Geoff Gibbs Theatre proscenium, the 200-seat Richard Gill Auditorium, the 194-seat court style Roundhouse Theatre, an outdoor amphitheater, Enright Studio, dance studios and a jazz studio.

 Four more purpose built dance/rehearsal studio spaces were created: A recording studio, electronics studio, and four production workshops for design and costume making were also added to the existing workshops and behind the scenes production facilities.

 Twelve large rehearsal and dance studios, numerous music and ensemble studios, a specialised visual and performing arts library collection, and numerous exhibition spaces.

 Fully equipped broadcasting facilities and studios for television and radio.
 An environment has been created where broadcasting students can gain first hand experience of working within a media environment.

 Academic appointments

 Academic teaching appointments are made on the basis of qualifications, recent professional experience, industry profile, and reputation.
 WAAPA invites international professionals to Perth as artists in residence to work with students on productions and performances and to provide performance and professional advice through workshops.
-These have included New York saxophonist Jon Gordon and composer/arranger/guitarist Anthony Wilson.

-Notable past teaching appointments include the Australian conductor of choral, orchestral, and operatic works, Richard Gill as dean of the Western Australian Conservatorium of Music from 1985 to 1990.
+Notable past teaching appointments include the Australian conductor Richard Gill as dean of the Western Australian Conservatorium of Music from 1985 to 1990.
 When Gill moved to take up an appointment as Director of Chorus at Opera Australia, Edward Applebaum filled the appointment.